AGCCS/AGCCS-CTRL22/circuit/README.md

 Revision 1.2

 Schematics
-- jet again the push button electronics ...
+- jet again the push button electronics
-- added a diode to seperate lock from 12V supply (brown out)
+- added a diode to seperate the lock from 12V supply (brown out)
+- improved current reading circuit

+Layout

+- trcak back changes in the schematics